Maverickiastate/Pokemon_Database_HCI584/README.md

 # Pokemon DataScience project for HCI584

 ## Read me

+## This is a data science project focusing on some general descriptive summaries as well as some applied scenarios.
+The summaries look at some common ideas of Pokemon and see if they are indeed truthful.
+An example of this would be the first generation or game is the best one of the series.
+There could be many reasons why a person might make such statement, but based stat averages of Pokemon from each generation, that is not true in that sense.
+This project also follows along in a scernario where a competitive player might use this to start building a team in it's early stages.
+That being said, the usage of this could be wide depending on the part the user entends to use.
+The competitive parts may only be helpful to the niche group of players that play competitively.
+However the summaries stats based off certain criteria can be useful to any player.
+Maybe a player wants to know the strongest fire type, well using this tool they could find that.
+They could then go use that information in their single player campaign.

 ### Here are a few examples of some of the things one can do with the data in this project.

 #### First user case scenario: Fastest fire type.